 Mrs Gillian Coote – Primary Deputy Principal

-A child’s mind is an incredible place.
-They grow and flourish naturally by pondering life’s big questions.
-Every student brings a story and our teachers go about drawing on and building into their lives to enhance and develop their skills as they encourage the inherent sense of wonder that is in every student.
 We seek God’s wisdom and direction to provide our students with an education that reflects a Christian perspective and shares the hope found in Christ.
-Our Primary School students are equipped to be life-long learners, critical and collaborative thinkers, and caring members of their communities.
+Our Primary School students are equipped to become lifelong learners, critical and collaborative thinkers, and caring members of their communities.

 English